jternesconte/jternesconte/README.md

 # Hi, I'm João Pedro

-- 💻 IT Intern
+- 💻 Full-Stack Developer
 - ‍🎓 Degree in progress in Information Systems
 - 🌎 Brazilian

-Full Stack developer student.
+Full Stack developer.
 I currently study Information Systems at UNISUL University.
 My interest in technology began at a young age, always testing new things and learning a lot, which ended up leading to the choice to follow my passion for codes.

 #